 We recommend that you try to get to the point where you no longer need our website.
 Where you have learned everything we have to teach you.
 The more you know, the more successful you will become in the finance game.

 Below you can read a short explanation of the most searched terms on our website.

 - Gearing: Gearing is a term that tells you if a company is leveraged or not.
-It compares the company net debt to its equity capital.
-This shows you how much debt to company has taken on to leverage higher growth.
+It compares the company’s net debt to its equity capital.
+This shows you how much debt the company has taken on to leverage higher growth.

-- Pro Forma Invoice: A type of invoice that is send from one company to another.
-A Pro Forma invoice is send before any goods are sent out and it is a way to guarantee that the company gets paid for products it sell to another company.
-This is especially common if the buyer has financial problems and when the two companies lack prior relationship.
+- Pro Forma Invoice: A type of invoice that is sent from one company to another.
+A Pro Forma invoice is sent before any goods are sent out and it is a way to guarantee that the company gets paid for products it sells to another company.
+This is especially common if the buyer has financial problems and when the two companies lack a prior relationship.

 - Preference shares: A type of shares that give the holder special benefits compared to other stockholders.
 The benefits can vary between different types of preferred shares.
 A common benefit assigned to preferred shares is that the holder is guaranteed a fixed dividend each year.

 - Unsecured loan: An unsecured loan is a loan where the loan taker doesn’t provide the loan giver with any security when he borrows money.
-This type of loan usually carries a higher interest rate than secured loans and you probably know them better by payday loan, personal loan and credit card.
-This is due to the fact that unsecured loans are associated with a higher risk for the bank than secured loan such as auto loans and mortgages.
+This type of loan usually carries a higher interest rate than secured loans and you probably know them better by payday loans, personal loans and credit cards.
+This is due to the fact that unsecured loans are associated with a higher risk for the bank than secured loans such as auto loans and mortgages.